dgzlopes/cloud-detect/README.md

 `cloud-detect` is a Python module that determines a host's cloud provider.
 Highly inspired by the Go based [Satellite](https://github.com/banzaicloud/satellite), `cloud-detect` uses the same techniques (file systems and provider metadata) to properly identify cloud providers.

 ## Features
-- Supports identification of Alibaba, AWS, Azure, Digital Ocean, GCP and Oracle Cloud hosts.
+- Supports identification of Alibaba, AWS, Azure, Digital Ocean, GCP, Oracle Cloud and Vultr hosts.
 - Fast and supports asyncio
 - Logging integration.
 - Small and extensible.